AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/error-message-field-used-in-multi-form-config.md

    >
    >The calculations must be identical in all of the attached custom forms.

-1. (Optional) Remove the Checkbox fields from the forms or delete them from Workfront.
+1. (Optional) Remove the Checkbox fields from the forms or delete them from [!DNL Workfront].

 ## Add a new calculated field containing the edited calculation to one or all of the attached custom forms {#add-a-new-calculated-field-containing-the-edited-calculation-to-one-or-all-of-the-attached-custom-forms}